Brazil Carnival Introduction Culture

 Below a Float from 2007 Mangueira parade

-Below we see How Carnival Costumes are important at the Brazil Parades.
+Below we see How Costumes are important at the Carnival Culture.

 We want to make sure readers gain intimacy with this centenary cultural institution and answer many of its questions like: What exactly are samba-schools?
 Why do we always see a Flag-bearer-Porta-bandeira at the parades?
 How samba-music was developed?
 How was primitive samba-school Drum Sections / Baterias organized?
 These are some of the questions you will see answered in our Cultural directory.
 Please see below some of the expressions we will review:

 Here, a marvelous picture by Danielle Cezar of Kama Sutra Float, in the 2007 Rio Parade.